 Litton Cheney’s REFUSE collection day is THURSDAY.Food waste is collected weekly.
 Recycling and Rubbish is collected on alternate weeks.There is also a paid for service for collecting garden waste which is collected on alternate FRIDAYS.

-On 6th September a new national phone number “105” was launched by electricity network operators for customers to call should they need to report or get information about a power cut in their area.
+A national phone number “105” is provided by electricity network operators for customers to call should they need to report or get information about a power cut in their area.
 As one of our key stakeholders who work with members of the public who may be affected by power cuts, we wanted to share this information with you.
 This a nationwide service that may well be of benefit to them.
 Key points to note about this service are:•Dialling 105 will put customers through to their local electricity network operator – the company that manages the cables, power lines and substations that deliver electricity into homes and businesses in their area. •105 is just one of the ways that customers can contact their electricity network operator.
 Customers can also contact them by phone or via their website, and most network operators are on social media too.•105 is a free service for people in England, Scotland and Wales.•Customers can call 105 no matter who they choose to buy electricity from.•Customers can also call 105 if they spot damage to electricity power lines and substations that could put anyone in danger.
 If there’s a serious immediate risk, they should call the emergency services too.More information HERE